zubairov/tesb-rt-se/examples/rent-a-car/reservationservice/README.txt

-client-sam/   - This directory contains the sam enabled reservationservice client client-sts/   - This directory contains the sts enabled reservationservice client service-endpoint/   - This directory contains the basic reservationservice endpoint service-endpoint-locator1/   - This directory contains the locator enabled reservationservice endpoint service-endpoint-locator2/   - This directory contains the locator enabled reservationservice endpoint service-endpoint-sam/   - This directory contains the sam enabled reservationservice endpoint service-endpoint-sts/   - This directory contains the sts enabled reservationservice endpoint
+client-sam/   - This directory contains the sam enabled reservationservice client client-sts/   - This directory contains the sts enabled reservationservice client service-endpoint/   - This directory contains the basic reservationservice endpoint service-endpoint-locator/   - This directory contains the locator enabled reservationservice endpoint service-endpoint-sam/   - This directory contains the sam enabled reservationservice endpoint service-endpoint-sts/   - This directory contains the sts enabled reservationservice endpoint